stxrrymuffin/personal-website/README.md

 I had four types of pages in mind initially: a "personal" 3d room, an about-me page, a projects page, & a contact page.
 I focused a lot on the 3d aspect at first but when I started working on the other pages, I realized I was really not content with how the pages looked.
+You can check out some of my old commits to see screenshots of the time I spent on 3d modeling! (can I get just one artifact for all the hours I spent in blender,, I'm so close to 40 artifacts,,,)

-As a result, I took a lot of time in Canva to design something that I was happy with, and from there on, it was mostly smooth sailing -- I just had to translate what I saw in Canva to CSS/HTML.
+As a result, I took a lot of time in Canva to design something that I was happy with, and from there on, it was mostly smooth sailing -- I just had to translate what I saw in Canva to CSS/HTML!
+This was still pretty difficult because I wanted my page to be responsive to changes in page width, but I think I got it working in the end!

+I focused first on getting the major components of each page in (ie. the giant text boxes), and then I moved onto adding the tiny accents into each page (the stars, balloons, etc).

 <p align="center" width="100%">
 <img src="src/canva_screenshot.png" width=40%>